pkg-tool/vibro/docs/src/key-bindings.md

 ### Forward keys to terminal

-If you're on Linux or Windows, you might find yourself wanting to forward key combinations to the built-in terminal instead of them being handled by Zed.
+If you're on Linux or Windows, you might find yourself wanting to forward key combinations to the built-in terminal instead of them being handled by Vector.

-For example, `ctrl-n` creates a new tab in Zed on Linux.
+For example, `ctrl-n` creates a new tab in Vector on Linux.
 If you want to send `ctrl-n` to the built-in terminal when it's focused, add the following to your keymap:

 ```json [settings]
 {